codedim/SqlPlaying/README.md

 databases are named as **test1**, **test2** and so on.

-In every such database you can find a table named **answers**, that consists possible answers (SQL queries) together with corresponding IDs.
+In every such database you can find a table named **answers**, that consists possible answers (SQL queries) together with its corresponding IDs.
 If you wish to compare your answer with my one, just type:

 ```
 SELECT answer FROM answers WHERE id = <NumberOfQuestion>;
 ```

-Good Luck!
+**Good Luck!**

 Test#1.
 Making a database.
 --------------------------

-In this section we will create a database and a table.
-Fill in the table with some information.
-And even transfer the table into a different database.
+In this section we will create a database and a table, fill in the table with some information, and even transfer the table into a different database.

 ### Task#1:
-If the database named TEST1 excists, delete it.
-Make the new TEST1 database.
+If the database named **TEST1** excists, delete it.
+Make the new **TEST1** database.
 #### Resul:
 ```